AIRLab-POLIMI/ros2-igus-rebel/igus_rebel_gripper_controller/README.md

 Before using the service call, it is necessary to establish serial communication between the Arduino and the computer.
 There are 2 ways to do this:
 1. Using the Arduino IDE: launch the Arduino IDE and open and close the serial monitor
-2. Use a sequence of commands in the terminal to create a serial connection between the Arduino and the computer
+2. Use a sequence of commands in the terminal to create a serial connection between the Arduino and the computer.

+The method 2 requires to run the following commands in the terminal:
 ```bash
 stty -F /dev/ttyACM0 raw ispeed 115200 ospeed 115200 cs8 -ignpar -cstopb -echo
 cat < /dev/ttyACM0 > /dev/null &